 Bats are a good piece of equipment to buy used.
-Check out stores like Play It again Sports, that carry both used and new bats, for lots of different options.
+Check out stores like Play It Again Sports, which carry both used and new bats, for many different options.
 They carry the big name brands and can help you when it comes to selecting the right bat.
 Happy shopping!
 Let us know how it goes.

 Alex Flanagan co-founded I love to watch you play in 2015.
 She was flying home from an NFL work assignment when a learning specialist, who was sitting next to her, shared 5 reasons she shouldn’t feel guilty missing her son’s game.
 She shared their conversation on her own website alexflanagan.com, and the response was so overwhelming it inspired her to create ILTWYP to help parents like herself navigate youth sports.